KLM: Post-World War II

 After the end of the Second World War in August 1945, KLM immediately started to rebuild its network.
-Since the Dutch East Indies were in a state of revolt, Plesman's priority was to re-establish KLM's route to Batavia.
+Since the Dutch East Indies were in a state of revolt, Plesman prioritised re-establishing KLM's route to Batavia.
 This service was reinstated by the end of 1945.
 Domestic and European flights resumed in September 1945, initially with a fleet of Douglas DC-3s and Douglas DC-4s.
 On 21 May 1946, KLM was the first continental European airline to start scheduled transatlantic flights between Amsterdam and New York City using Douglas DC-4 aircraft.
 By 1948, KLM had reconstructed its network and services to Africa, North and South America, and the Caribbean resumed.

 Long-range, pressurized Lockheed Constellations and Douglas DC-6s joined KLM's fleet in the late 1940s; the Convair 240 short-range pressurized twin-engine airliner began European flights for the company in late 1948.

 During the immediate post-war period, the Dutch government expressed interest in gaining a majority stake in KLM, thus partially nationalizing it.
 Plesman wanted KLM to remain a private company under private control; he allowed the Dutch government to acquire a minority stake in the airline.
 In 1950, KLM carried 356,069 passengers.
 The expansion of the network continued in the 1950s with the addition of several destinations in western North America.
 KLM's fleet expanded with the addition of new versions of the Lockheed Constellation and Lockheed Electra, of which KLM was the first European airline to fly.

 On 31 December 1953, the founder and president of KLM, Albert Plesman, died at the age of 64.
 He was succeeded as president by Fons Aler.
 After Plesman's death, the company and other airlines entered a difficult economic period.
 The conversion to jet aircraft placed a further financial burden on KLM.
 The Netherlands government increased its ownership of the company to two-thirds, thus partly nationalizing it.
 The board of directors remained under the control of private shareholders.

 On 25 July 1957, the airline introduced its flight simulator for the Douglas DC-7C – the last KLM aircraft with piston engines – which opened the transpolar route from Amsterdam via Anchorage to Tokyo on 1 November 1958.
 Each crew flying the transpolar route over the Arctic was equipped with a winter survival kit, including a 7.62 mm selective-fire AR-10 carbine for use against polar bears, in the event the plane was forced down onto the polar ice.
+The four-engine turboprop Vickers Viscount 800 was introduced on European routes in 1957.
+Beginning in September 1959, KLM introduced the four-engine turboprop Lockheed L-188 Electra onto some of its European and Middle Eastern routes.